Kitchen Fitting Cost

 - Installing a new kitchen typically takes about 5 to 10 days.

-- What's involved and how long it takes.
+- What's involved in kitchen fitting, and how long it takes.

-- How to find a local kitchen fitter with MyJobQuote.
+- How to find local kitchen fitters with MyJobQuote.

 Wondering how much it'll cost to fit a new kitchen?

-This guide breaks down all the key material and labour costs, from average kitchen installation costs and day rates for kitchen fitters, to what affects the price of labour-only fitting and what the process entails.
+This guide includes a detailed breakdown of key material and labour costs, from average kitchen installation costs and day rates for kitchen fitters, to what affects the price of labour-only fitting, and what the process of getting your kitchen installed entails.

 A kitchen renovation is a process, and it pays to get quotes early, even if you're just weighing up your options.
-There's no commitment, it simply gives you a clearer idea of the potential costs and what to expect.
+There's no commitment - it simply gives you a clearer idea of the potential installation costs and what to expect.

 Ready to get a quote for the cost of a new kitchen?

-With MyJobQuote you can connect you with kitchen fitters in your area who can give you a free, no obligation quote.
+With MyJobQuote, we can connect you with kitchen fitters in your area who can give you a free, no obligation quote.

 Let's get started!